 Your home is pushing twenty years old and, as you’re admiring the new roof you replaced last year, you think to yourself: How long is the old, reliable garage door going to last?
 This is an important question to ask yourself because a garage door is one of the most important parts of your home.
 After all, it serves so many purposes: protection, security, curb appeal, and adds value to your home.
 So, how long can you expect your garage door to last and, more than that, how can you extend its life?

 Most manufacturers warranty new garage doors for about 3-5 years, depending on the type of door you buy.
 Manufacturers like CHI Overhead Doors also warranty their parts, such as springs and other hardware, for 1-3 years.
 Warranties are great when the unexpected happens, and you have to replace an important part.
 That is why you should always get the full story about the type of warranty and conditions it may have when making a large purchase like a new garage door.

 Most experts estimate garage doors should last between 15-30 years.
-However, that range is a best case scenario estimate.
+However, that range is a best-case scenario estimate.
 The true lifespan of your garage door depends on its type, material, quality, and age.
 Beyond just those variables that apply to the construction of your door, you also have to consider how often you use your door and how often you perform maintenance.

-For example, a three-layer insulated, heavy duty steel garage door can easily last 30 years, especially with regular maintenance.
+For example, a three-layer insulated, heavy-duty steel garage door can easily last 30 years, especially with regular maintenance.
 On the other hand, a real wood garage door that isn’t annually resealed and checked for warping may only last 15 years.
-So, before you commit to a new garage door or consider when replacement might be necessary, consider buying for quality and taking care of your door.
+So, before you commit to a new garage door or consider when a replacement might be necessary, consider buying for quality and taking care of your door.

 Maintenance is important and, if done correctly, will extend the life of your garage door.
 It’s always a good idea to have an expert come do a maintenance check, which includes: